 Your IVA is not over until you have received a Completion Certificate.
 This is a document signed by your Insolvency Practitioner confirming the Arrangement is over.

-- Why is a Completion Certificate important?
+- Why is the Certificate important?

 - When should you get your Certificate?

 - What to do it you have not received it?

 - Reasons why your Certificate might be delayed

 Want help to start an IVA?
 Give us a call (0800 077 6180) or complete the form below to speak to one of our experts